lightblue-platform/lightblue-docs-user/language_specification/rdbms.md

     "type": enum: ["select","insert", "update","delete","call"]
 }
 ```
-* sql: This SQL statement is a required field of String type that you want to be executed.
+* `sql`: This SQL statement is a required field of String type that you want to be executed.
 It have have variables to be inputed or extracted if it is necessary.
-* type: It represents the type of the SQL statement is.
+* `type`: It represents the type of the SQL statement is.
 It must be one of the enum above and it is a required field.

 ### $if et al
 The [$if et al](https://github.com/lightblue-platform/lightblue/blob/master/lightblue-rdbms/metadata/src/main/resources/json-schema/metadata/rdbms/model/operation.json) follows thi structure: